icons8/free/README.md

 <details>
 <summary>Sketch compatibility</summary>

-* SkipConstraints: [bool](#bool) = `False` - serves for constraints compatibility with Sketch.
+* SkipConstraints: [bool](#bool) = `false` - serves for constraints compatibility with Sketch.
 If the file is imported from the Sketch format, the parameter should be set to false to handle constraints properly.
 </details>

 ### <a name="Slice"></a>Slice